Multicultural

 {Photo Gallery}

-Friends from UMM coming-together as "one" for the Heart of the City worship
+Friends from UMM coming-together as "one" for the Heart of the City' once a month praise&worship "get-togehters" during the Fall of 1999 at 1st Covenant Church in downtown Minneapolis, Minnesota-USA.

 Picture of our planet-Mother Earth (actually tooken from the Science Museum of Minnesota)